roman-milk/roman-milk.github.io/hot-incest.md

  "Daddy.
 I need to go run today.
 I want to be ready for the start of the season.
 Oh, and I have cheerleader practice this afternoon."

  "OK, baby.
 I'll see you later.
 I'm going to take a nap."
-Report_Story #2